garethnisbet/Fraction-Collection-Unit/Instructions/Instructions.md

 💡 **Note:** Once printing is complete, the print head is going to be removed from the printer so you might want to print a few spare sets before taking this step.

-Assemble the Capillary Bracket
+Assemble the Capillary Bracket.

 ![Capillary Bracket Assembly](https://github.com/garethnisbet/Fraction-Collection-Unit/blob/main/Instructions/Assembly_P1.svg)

-Bolt the capillary bracket to prin thead plate
+Remove the print head and wiring (everything unplugs so no cutting is required).
+Bolt the capillary bracket to print head plate.
 ![Bolt the capillary bracket to prin thead plate](https://github.com/garethnisbet/Fraction-Collection-Unit/blob/main/Instructions/Assembly_P2.svg)

-[Install Software](../Python/) - Copy python files into a folder and run GUI.py
+[Install Software](../Python/) - Copy python files into a folder and run GUI.py.